roblevay/T2765/Lab5 Maintenance.md

    - Add a Schedule
    - Frequency: Daily
    - Time: e.g. 2:00 AM
+If more than one subplan appear, select the ones you don't want and click Delete Selected Subplan.

 8. Save the plan (Ctrl+S or File > Save).

 ---